Mikrokosmos (Bartók): Music

+Some pieces utilize extended technique, such as stomping or tapping in piece 9, holding down keys silently in piece 102, or singing in pieces 14, 65, and 127.

 Pianists who have recorded all six volumes include György Sándor, Edith Farnadi, Homero Francesch, Zoltán Kocsis, Dezső Ránki, Jenő Jandó, Claude Helffer, and Georges Solchany.
 Bartók himself was the first to publicly perform pieces from Mikrokosmos, on February 9, 1937 in London.